-The SMTP is configured using TLS.
+When SMTP is configured over TLS

 The ETL Engine Server and the Data Hub on the Application Server, which communicate with each other over REST APIs, by default use basic authentication to identify themselves.
 This traffic can optionally be encrypted by configuring them to use HTTPS as mentioned in the preceding table.

-For information about the secure protocols that TrueSight Capacity Optimization uses for data transfer, see Communication ports and protocols.
+For information about the secure protocols TrueSight Capacity Optimization uses for data transfer, see Communication ports and protocols.

 User authentication and authorization

 TrueSight Presentation Server and Remedy Single Sign-On (SSO) are the key components in the user authentication and authorization flow for accessing TrueSight Capacity Optimization.
 For information on how these components communicate with each other and the required ports, see Communication ports and protocols.